postmanlabs/labs-docs/_posts/01_postman/01_launching_postman/2017-05-04-postman_account.md

 #### How to switch accounts in the Postman app
 When you first open the Postman app, you can sign in as an existing user or create an account.

-If you bypass the initial sign-in option, you can click the Sign In button on the top right corner of your screen at any time.
+1. If you bypass the initial sign-in option, you can click the Sign In button on the top right corner of your screen at any time.

-**(Insert Sign In graphic)**

-After you sign in, your profile image replaces the **Sign In button**.
+2. After you sign in, your profile image replaces the **Sign In button**.

-When you click on your profile image, a drop down menu lists all active signed-in accounts.
+3. When you click on your profile image, a drop down menu lists all active signed-in accounts.

-To sign into another account, click the **Add A New Account** button at the bottom of the drop down menu.
+4. To sign into another account, click the **Add A New Account** button at the bottom of the drop down menu.

-**(Insert Add a new account graphic)**

-After you sign in to another account, the drop down menu lists all your active signed-in accounts.
+5. After you sign in to another account, the drop down menu lists all your active signed-in accounts.

-To switch back to your previous account, click on the account user name in the drop down menu.
+6. To switch back to your previous account, click on the account user name in the drop down menu.

-**(Insert Multiple accounts graphic)**

 #### How to switch accounts in the Postman web view

-When you sign in to the Postman dashboard, you see your profile image on the top right hand corner of the screen.
+1. When you sign in to the Postman dashboard, you see your profile image on the top right hand corner of the screen.

-To sign into another account, click the Add A New Account button at the bottom of the drop down menu.
+2. To sign into another account, click the Add A New Account button at the bottom of the drop down menu.

-After you sign in to another account, the drop down menu lists all your active signed-in accounts.
+3. After you sign in to another account, the drop down menu lists all your active signed-in accounts.

-To switch back to your previous account, click on the account user name in the drop down menu.
+4. To switch back to your previous account, click on the account user name in the drop down menu.

-**(Insert Multiple accounts web view graphic)**

 ### Security policies and standards